 You can inquire at any time during the year about admission to The Rabbinical School.
 Please contact our Admissions Office at email@example.com or (212) 678-8818.

 Every prospective student will have a preliminary discussion with our director of admissions.
-These discussions include an exploration into the candidate’s readiness for the program.
+These discussions include an exploration into your readiness for the program.
 We can arrange campus visits, which include classes, minyan, and one-on-one study or meetings with students and faculty.
-Following these preliminary contacts, a candidate may be encouraged to submit a formal application.
+Following these preliminary contacts, you may be encouraged to submit a formal application.

 How to Apply